derberg/asyncapi-interactive-docs/streetlight-tut/step2.md

 # Start MQTT broker

+> This runs in another terminal

 In this tutorial you use [Eclipse Mosquitto](https://mosquitto.org/) broker:

 `docker run -it -p 1883:1883 eclipse-mosquitto`{{execute T2}}

 # Send a message to the broker

+> This runs in yet another terminal.
+To see the message goes to your service logs check out the main terminal.

 Use MQTT client to send a message to the broker you started in the previous step:

 1. Install the MQTT.js library: `npm install mqtt -g`{{execute T3}}
 1. Send message to your application: `mqtt pub -t 'light/measured' -h 'localhost' -m '{"id": 1, "lumens": 3, "sentAt": "2017-06-07T12:34:32.000Z"}'`{{execute}}

-Go back to first terminal and notice that in your service logs you can see the message you just sent.